Johnny Green (gridiron football)

-John Edward Green (October 12, 1937 – April 24, 2019) was an American professional football player who was a quarterback for four American Football League (AFL) seasons from 1960 to 1963 for the Buffalo Bills and the New York Titans and one season in the Canadian Football League with the Toronto Argonauts.
-He played college football for the Chattanooga Mocs.
+John Edward Green (October 12, 1937 – April 24, 2019) was an American professional football player who was a quarterback with the Buffalo Bills and the New York Titans in the American Football League (AFL) for four seasons and the Toronto Argonauts in the Canadian Football League (CFL) for one campaign (1964).
+He played college football with the University of Chattanooga Moccasins.